-Colombia’s former vice president, German Vargas, is a veteran politician who was born into one of the country’s elite political dynasties and has long been close to or in power.
+Presidential candidate German Vargas is a veteran politician who was born into one of the country’s elite political dynasties and has long been close to or in power.

 Vargas was born in Bogota on February 19, 1962 as the grandson of former Colombian President Carlos Lleras Restrepo (1964-1970) and the nephew of former presidential candidate and journalist Carlos Lleras de la Fuente.

 After receiving a undergraduate degree in Law at Bogota’s elite Universidad del Rosario, Vargas went to Spain where he got his Ph.D in Government and Political Science.

 At 19 Vargas joined the anti-corruption New Liberalism movement of then-Senator Luis Carlos Galan.

 The young politician was elected council member of the Bojaca municipality in the central Colombian Cundinamarca department and later named political coordinator of the Galan campaign in one of Bogota’s districts.

 Following the murder of Galan in 1989, Vargas left the crumbling New Liberalism movement to join the traditional Liberal Party and in 1992 was elected council member for that party in the capital’s Los Martires district where he previously campaigned for Galan.

 In 1994, Vargas was elected Senator for the first time, a position he held for four consecutive periods in which he changed party two times.